domdomegg/halifax-share-dealing-sdk/README.md

 ## Glossary

 - `accountId`: Equivalent to what I think Halifax call a `PortCode`.
 Usually the account code with potentially some letters after it.
 Accounts with different `accountId`s may share the same account code.
+I think these are unique across logins.
 - `statementId`: Statement id, I think it's an incrementing number starting at `1` - not unique across logins.
-Statements are attached to a login (as opposed to account).
+Statements are attached to a login (as opposed to account), and `statementId`s are unique within a login.
 - `accounty object`: An object with an `accountId` property

 ## Contributing